openpreserve/scape/pt-mapred/README.md

 ### The Command Line

-At least a CL consists of a pair of a _toolspec_ name and an _action_ of that toolspec.
+At least a command line (further: CL) consists of a pair of a _toolspec_ name and an _action_ of that toolspec.
 An _action_ denotes a specific shell command with placeholders for parameters, input and output files and further restrictions.

 * See the [Toolspec XML Schema draft](https://github.com/openplanets/scape/blob/master/doc/WP.02.XA.Technical.Coordination/toolspec/tool-1.0_draft.xsd) and [example toolspecs](https://github.com/openplanets/scape/tree/master/pc-as/toolspecs) for deeper understanding of toolspecs
-* See [CLIWrapper input file examples](

 #### Basics

-Beneath the _toolspec_-_action_ pair a CL may contain additional parameters for the _action_.
+Beneath the _toolspec-action_ pair a CL may contain additional parameters for the _action_.
 These are mapped to the placeholders in the definition of the _action_.
-Parameters are specified by a list of --{placeholder}="{value}" strings after the _toolspec_-_action_ pair.
+Parameters are specified by a list of --{placeholder}="{value}" strings after the _toolspec-action_ pair.
 For example:

     fancy-tool do-fancy-thing --fancy-parameter="foo" --another-fancy-parameter="bar"